Sight-reading: Assessment and standards

 In some circumstances, such as examinations, the ability of a student to sight-read is assessed by presenting the student with a short piece of music, with an allotted time to peruse the music, then testing the student on the accuracy of the performance.
 A more challenging test requires the student to perform without any preparation at all.

 The Washington Assessment of Student Learning has piloted a classroom based assessment which requires 5th and higher grade students to sight-sing or perform on instruments from sheet music they have written.
 It is suggested that students use solfege or numbering systems or fingering without instruments as aids.
 8th graders are expected to sing by sight: "Students are asked to perform a sight-singing exercise of four measures of music.
 Students will be assessed on their understanding of rhythm and steady beat and their ability to perform in the designated key with accurate interval changes, a cappella."

 Many students and adults cannot sight-sing, and even some professional singers cannot sing by sight.
 However, in combination with an assessment which requires composing music on a staff as early as 5th grade, it is hoped that such a requirement will raise arts achievement.
 Pilot data show that many students can meet or exceed such standards.

 The Standard Assessment of Sight Reading (SASR) is a non-subjective sight reading evaluation method.
-It was created with a scientific/electronic platform to insure a non-subjective approach to grading and administering that test.
+It was created with a scientific/electronic platform to ensure a non-subjective approach to grading and administering that test.
 It consists of several thousand pieces of music over 80 graded levels of difficulty that have been reviewed by 135 teachers and students to ascertain the correct difficulty levels.
 Their scores were averaged electronically in order to insure a scientific approach to graduating the difficulty levels of the music.